Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Finding out WHY your ideal clients buy your kind of work is one of the most important marketing questions to answer!

-Finding the answer(s) to that key question can truly help you with developing better and more unique products, and to help you with writing better product descriptions or emails.
-Especially if you can identify how they want to feel if they see, touch, purchase, use, wear or gift your products then you will find it much easier to sell your products or services successfully.
+Finding the answer(s) to that key question can really help you with developing better and more unique products, and with writing better product descriptions and emails.
+Especially if you can identify how they want to feel if they see, touch, purchase, use, wear or gift your products, then you will find it much easier to sell your products or services successfully.

-REAL LIFE STORY: Recently I overheard a mum and daughter talking about the various wedding photographers they had seen that morning.
+REAL LIFE STORY: Recently, I overheard a mum and daughter talking about the various wedding photographers they had seen that morning.
 They weren’t that interested in the technical details or even the style of the different photographers, but the bride-to-be kept saying that ‘he really made me feel good about myself’.
-(And what’s more important than that on your best day ever?!)
-Indeed the most important thing when you are a wedding photographer is: How do you get on with the nervous bride and bridegroom and their families and friends.
+(And what’s more important than that on ‘the best day of your life?!’)
+Indeed, the most important thing when you are a wedding photographer is: how you get on with the nervous bride and bridegroom and their families and friends.
 Your people skills and soft negotiation skills will often get you much further than being technically perfect.

-Indeed, your customer care is crucial if you want to sell your creative services, but also your creative products – you are selling so much more than just a product!
+Your customer care is crucial if you want to sell your creative services and your creative products – you are selling so much more than just a product!
 Often, you are selling an experience.

 Understanding why your ideal clients are interested, want to buy, own and treasure your creative products is crucial.

-There might also be specific occasions that your ideal clients might want to buy – for example as a Christmas present or their 10th wedding anniversary.
-Being aware of these occasions can help you to plan better for busy times (most of my creative clients sell the vast majority of their products in the 10 weeks before Christmas) but also to write better copy and connect with your clients in your emails, social media, and product descriptions.
+There might also be specific occasions when your ideal clients want to shop – for example as a Christmas present or for their 10th wedding anniversary.
+Being aware of these occasions can help you to plan better for busy times (most of my creative clients sell the vast majority of their products in the 10 weeks before Christmas) but also to write better copy and connect with your clients in your emails, on social media, and on your website.

-Your consumer clients will purchase for more emotional reasons whilst your trade clients want to make sure that your products will sell and make them money.
+Your direct clients will purchase for more emotional reasons whilst your trade clients want to make sure that your products will sell and make them money.

 GET INTO ACTION: